 Most institutional investors (pension funds, endowments and foundations are examples of institutional investors) have a target rate of return that they expect to achieve for their stakeholders over a stated period of time.
 The asset mix they employ to achieve that return is set accordingly, that is, their asset mix is set using the efficient frontier, so they take on the least amount of risk to achieve that given return objective.
 Retail investors should do the same.
 As part of their process, retail investors should determine their investment goals and the return objectives required to meet those goals.
 The asset mix should then be implemented that gives retail investors the most efficient means to achieve those goals, so they take on the least amount of risk to achieve a given expected return.

 Expected rates of returns have declined over the past number of years.
 Below is a chart showing the percentage of S&P 500 companies’ pension plans and the ranges of expected returns.
-The shift from expectations in 1999 (the grey bars) to 2017 (the green bars) is quite dramatic.
+The shift from expectations in 1999 (the grey bars) to 2017 (the orange bars) is quite dramatic.
 In fact, the average expected return of defined benefit pension plans of the S&P 500 companies has moved from 9.2% in 1999 to 6.6% in 2017.
 This reduction is a result of lower yields on fixed income and lower return expectations on equities.

 Source: JP Morgan Asset Management